-All these years these creatures have worked away in secret, burrowing beneath the world of man, undermining his great cities, infiltrating his sewers and cellars, and joining all up into a vast worldspanning labyrinth of tunnels and nests.
+All these years these creatures have worked away in secret, burrowing beneath the world of man, undermining his great cities, infiltrating his sewers and cellars, and joining all up into a vast world-spanning labyrinth of tunnels and nests.
 These creatures call themselves Skaven and they are ratmen, the mutant spawn of an older age of chaos and mutation.

-Doubtless one day the Skaven will be ready to emerge from their tunnels and wage open war upon mankind.
+upon mankind.
 For centuries they have been content to feed upon his ruins, to seed plague in his cities, and spread contagion amongst his lands.
 At least they were content to wait and watch, for now everything has suddenly changed.
 Now the destruction of Mordheim has created new opportunities in the secret war against mankind.